 Loch Tulla & Rannoch Moor

 The landscape begins to change as we head deeper into the heart of the Highlands.
 The mountains get taller, the valleys get more rugged and often the clouds hang beneath the peaks creating a mystical feeling.
 Although we haven’t yet reached the famous scenery of the Isle of Skye, it’s hard not to be blown away by the views.
-We’ll stop at Loch Tulla and Rannoch Moor, which both offer breathtaking views of the Scottish landscape.
+We’ll see Loch Tulla and Rannoch Moor, which both offer breathtaking views of the Scottish landscape.

 Glen Coe & Glenfinnan Viaduct